Using UX principles to strengthen vintage in-person experiences

 Academy 4

-We Luv Video is a membership-based, volunteer-run nonprofit in Austin, Texas.
-It focuses on preserving and promoting appreciation for film and physical media.
-It is a revival of the beloved Austin video store I Luv Video, which closed during the pandemic after nearly 40 years of business.
+We Luv Video is a membership-based, volunteer-run nonprofit in Austin, Texas, focused on preserving and promoting appreciation for film and physical media.
+It is a revival of the beloved Austin cultural touchstone I Luv Video, complete with the original inventory, which closed during the pandemic after nearly 40 years of business.

-We Luv Video opened in 2023, in a part of Austin that remains untouched by the development boom of the last 6+ years.
-It is a haven for all lovers of film, from auteur aficionados to cult-film junkies, and for anyone nostalgic for video-store culture.
+We Luv Video opened in 2023, in a part of Austin that remains untouched by the development boom of the last 10 years.
+It is a haven for all lovers of film, from auteur aficionados to cult-film junkies, and for anyone nostalgic for video-store culture, whether they lived through that time or not.

-I volunteer at We Luv Video as a clerk.
+When I’m not exploring redesign opportunities at We Luv Video, I volunteer as a clerk.
 Clerks are responsible for helping members find movies and shelving returns.
-However, even as a clerk, I get lost navigating the store.
+The most common issues I encounter during a shift:

 METHODS

 I created two separate surveys for volunteers and members.
-The volunteer survey focused on the challenges clerks face when assisting members and frequently asked questions, while the member survey was concerned with solo navigation.
+The volunteer survey focused on the challenges clerks face when assisting members and frequently asked questions, while the member survey focused on solo navigation.
 In both, I asked how each party would describe the atmosphere or identity of We Luv Video.
 The member survey was promoted in-store via a QR code and on We Luv Video’s Instagram account.

 Quantitative Data

 Of the 23 participants, the majority had joined within six months of when the survey was conducted.
-Most members visit the store between twice a month and once a week.
+Most members visit the store between twice a month and once a week and have no to moderate difficulty navigating the store.
 Additionally, many members are interested in discovering movies new to them through staff recommendations and by exploring the store.

 Four charts revealing data about membership timelines, how often members visit, browsing style, and difficulty navigating the store from 1–10.